 Straw bale gardening is a great way to grow a lot of plants in a small area, and it is perfect for those who are unable to dig the yard, but have some space for the bales.
-I am going to share with you some simple straw bale gardening instructions from the successes and failures we have had over the years with it.
+Straw bale gardening can be weed free.
+It also will require very little bending over to harvest.
+This makes it easier on the back and knees.

-For the best chance of success at straw bale gardening, you need to get the straw bales several weeks in advance of you wanting to plant them.
+For the best chance of success at straw bale gardening, you need to get the straw bales several weeks in advance of planting.
 This allows you to completely wet them down and prepare them for planting.
-To prepare them, we take a garden hose and soak the bales to a the point they are dripping with water.
+To prepare them, we take a garden hose and soak the bales until they are dripping with water.

 There may still be contaminates on the straw from spraying the wheat fields that can get into your plants.
-It will cost more per bale, and may not be available in all areas.
+It will cost more per bale and may not be available in all areas.
 When we can’t find it, as it’s not always available in our area, that is one of the things I choose for myself to “not sweat” over.
 Your choice.

 This will help you keep the bales in place for the whole season.
-Otherwise, the bales can easily fall apart on you mid season, as they compost down with the plants.
+Otherwise, the bales can easily fall apart on you mid season as they compost down with the plants.
 When you are placing the bales for planting, make sure to pack them next to each other as tightly as you can for additional support.

 Fill that hole with compost tea, comprised of either straight rabbit manure or a 1:5 ratio of chicken manure to water.
-This is needed because the chicken poop can be higher in ammonia and kill the roots of the plants.
+Dilution is needed because the chicken poop can be higher in ammonia and kill the roots of the plants.
 Continue to water down the bales for another 3-4 days while adding compost to fill the holes.
-This will help create a place that can nurture the plants for you.
+This will help create a place that will nurture the plants for you.

 You’ll also want to put support structures in place BEFORE you plant the straw bales.
 For example, tomato trellises should be in place before the plant goes into the bale.
 This will avoid trying to fanagle it around the plant.
-Also, the support should go into the GROUND to support the plant, and not into the bale itself.
+Also, the support should go into the GROUND to hold up the plant, and not into the bale itself.
 As the bale is decomposing, it will not be strong enough to hold the plant and support.

 Drip irrigation is important for consistent watering.
 The straw doesn’t hold water as well as the regular ground, so you will want to water the plants more often.
-We use soaker hoses run over the bales to help with that.
+We let soaker hoses run over the bales to help with that.

-After the growing season is over, remove the plants and use the used bales to cover your other garden beds.
-Or you can place it directly into a compost bin to create more compost for the next season!
+After the growing season is over, remove the plants and use the left over bales to cover your other garden beds.
+Or, you can place them directly into a compost bin to create more compost for the next season!
 Straw bale gardening is fun, easy and will provide lots of vegetables for you!